catherinee24/merkletree-merkleproof-foundry-2024/EIP-4844-Blob-Transactions.md

 >✨ Blobs are large pieces of temporary data attached to transactions, used by roll-ups like ZK Sync to bundle and send compressed transactions to Ethereum.
 >✨ In essence <br> This method allows the network to validate data efficiently while keeping storage requirements minimal.
+> ✨ Blobs were added because rollups wanted a cheaper way to validate transactions.

 ### Resources